SoftDev4Research/4OSS-lesson/README.md

  - September  : Review and address issues
  - October    : [NETTAB2018, Genoa (24-25 October)]()
  - November   : [BioHackathon, Paris (12-16 November)](https://bh2018paris.info/)

-You can have a look at the [useful resources](UsefulLinks.md) if you need more information about the project.

 ## License